 If you receive an error when entering your Social Security number, refer to the frequently asked questions below.
-If you don’t have a Social Security number or you would like help completing the application, you can apply in person at an Adult Education Office at ACC’s Highland or Eastview campus.
+If you don't have a Social Security number or you would like help completing the application, you can apply in person at an Adult Education Office at ACC’s Highland or Eastview campus.

 If you are 17 or 18 years old, you must upload a copy of a withdrawal letter from the last school you attended (if in Texas) or a letter from a parent if you were home-schooled, along with one of the following:

 View Adult Education Student Support for information about tutoring, disability accommodations, free Capital Metro passes, and more.